 Enter one record at a time...

-While it may seem more time efficient to import a lot of records all at once, we recommend adding just one record at a time.
-This will make it much easier to check and clean up records as they are added.
+While it may seem more time efficient to import a lot of records at once, we recommend adding one at a time.
+This will make it easier to check and clean up records as they are added.
 Cleaning up records on entry will save you much more time than making corrections every time you cite a source.
+This also allows you to evaluate your sources before you import them.

 Using Sources in Multiple Languages?